near/NEPs/specs/Proposals/0040-split-states.md

     fixed_shards: Vec<AccountId>,
     /// The rest are divided by boundary_accounts to ranges, each range is mapped to a shard
     boundary_accounts: Vec<AccountId>,
+    /// Parent shards for the shards, useful for constructing states for the shards.
+    /// None for the genesis shard layout
+    parent_shards: Option<Vec<ShardId>>,
+    /// Version of the shard layout, useful to uniquely identify the shard layout
+    version: ShardVersion,
 }
 ```
 A shard layout that consists some fixed shards each of which is mapped to a fixed account and other shards which are mapped to ranges of accounts.
 This will be the ShardLayout used by Simple Nightshade.